China to audit military officials in move to fight graft - Xinhua

 Xi is also chairman of the Central Military Commission and the country's top military official.

-Military officers who stand to be promoted to regimental commander-level posts and above, as well as those who plan to take up civilian posts or retire, will have to submit to an audit, Xinhua said.
+Military officers who stand to be promoted to regimental commander-level posts and above, as well as those who plan to take up civilian posts or retire, will have to submit to an audit, the report said.

-Roderic Broadhurst, a professor of criminology at Australian National University who studies corruption in China, said he was sceptical about the plan, particularly if the audits were not made public.

-"The absence of transparency will be a major limitation, as it is in all other aspects of oversight of guardians," he said.

-Broadhurst also said limiting the audits to the rank of regimental commanders and above could mean that senior officers just get their subordinates to carry out illicit activities.

-China intensified a crackdown on rampant corruption in the military in the late 1990s, banning the People's Liberation Army from engaging in business.
-But graft has intensified in recent years due to a lack of transparency and checks and balances.

-The military began replacing licence plates on its cars and trucks in April to crack down on drivers taking advantage of military plates to run red lights, drive aggressively and fill up on free fuel.
+The military began replacing licence plates on its cars and trucks in April in a move to crack down on fleets of luxury vehicles that routinely run red lights, drive aggressively and fill up on free fuel.

 Military plates enable drivers to avoid road tolls and parking fees and are often handed out to associates as perks or favours.